 Using novel survey-question design, we directly assess the coherence of people's policy preferences.
 We show that most people have coherent preferences, most of the time, for the issue domains we examine.
 Individuals express coherent preferences at a point in time and over time, and these two measures are highly correlated.
-Measures used in prior work as proxies for holding meaningful preferences-such as political interest, having extreme mostpreferred policies, and ideological constraint across issues-are only weakly correlated with respondents having coherent preferences.
+Measures used in prior work as proxies for holding meaningful preferences-such as political interest, having extreme most-preferred policies, and ideological constraint across issues-are only weakly correlated with respondents having coherent preferences.
+Altogether, we provide strong evidence that "voters are not fools" (Key, 1966) because they understand how policy choices in given domains differ and compare to those they prefer.

 Our work provides a distinct basis for directly assessing the structure of mass preferences.
 While we cannot ascertain whether policy preferences in other domains or individuals would exhibit similar patterns, the survey technology we develop, and our method of data analysis, can easily be extended.
 Of particular interest would be other populations (for example, other countries or relevant sub-populations in the United States), different methods of subject recruitment (for example, push-to-internet mail recruitment), and other policy domains.
 Incorporating this sort of data collection and analysis into surveys associated with electoral choice behavior may help in understanding the relationship between coherence and political behavior.
 For example, it would be useful to understand whether individuals give more weight in their electoral choices to expressed policy preferences in domains where their preferences are coherent.

-A potential criticism of our primary datasource is that it may not be representative of the general population.
-To address this concern, in December 2023, we fielded a modified version of our survey item about "Dreamers" to a large sample of approximately 128,000 Americans asking them to score on a 0-10 scale (0=strongly oppose, 10=strongly support) 5 different policy options for these immigrants (See APPENDIX FOR DETAILS).
-Importantly, this YouGov sample provides weights to approximate a national sample.
-We then calculated rates of coherence using both our preferred (allowing a 1 unit misordering on the 11 point scale) and a strict definition of coherence.
-In this weighted sample, we find that 85% of respondents have coherent preferences given our preferred definition, and 77% are coherent with a strict coding rule.19.
-In other words, our results hold even with a different questionnaire design, for a different sample at a different point in time, and when weighted to a nationally representative population.
+Two potential criticism of our results are that our sample may not be representative of the general population and our "rank then score" design may inflate measured coherence.
+To address this concern, in December 2023, we fielded a modified version of our survey item about "Dreamers" to approximately 128,000 Americans.
+We asked them to score the same 5 different policy options used in our primary survey on a 0-10 scale (see Appendix E for details).
+This YouGov sample provides weights to approximate a representative sample, and the survey instrument involves only a single stage in which respondents score all five policy options at once.
+Using these scores, we find that 85% of this weighted sample have coherent preferences.
+In other words, our results appear to hold even with a different design, for a different sample at a different point in time, and when weighted to a nationally representative population.

-Moreover, given longstanding debates about whether those who express moderate preferred policies are truly moderate or simply uninformed (Fowler et al., 2023), information about coherence is useful for assessing the structure of various patterns of most-preferred policies.
+Given longstanding debates about whether those who express moderate preferred policies are truly moderate or simply uninformed (Fowler et al., 2023), information about coherence is useful for assessing the structure of various patterns of most-preferred policies.
 Notably, we find high degrees of moderate most-preferred policies if we focus on the segment of the population that is both coherent at a point in time (in Wave 1) and coherent over time.
 Across all five high-salience domains, we find consistently high levels of preferring the middle policy option: Abortion 33%, Concealed Carry 36%, Immigration 15%, Welfare 35%, and Taxes 31%.
 These preferences also define the median for all but Immigration.
-It therefore seems clear that appearing moderate is not purely a function of measurement error or unimportant preferences.20
+It